Waqar-107/C-Basics/README.md

   event BoilerLogHandler BoilerEventLog;
   ```

-- Generics allow you to write a class or method that can work with any data type. `public class MyGenericArray<T>`.
+- Generics allow we to write a class or method that can work with any data type. `public class MyGenericArray<T>`.
 Here `T` can be any name.

   **we can use generics with delegates too**